moabk/swapdex-core/README.md

 displayed IP address information (most probably `[::]`) with your externally accessible IP to get the actual `enode` URL.

-*Note: You could also use a full fledged gwan node as a bootnode, but it's the less recommended way.*
+*Note: You could also use a full fledged sdx node as a bootnode, but it's the less recommended way.*

 #### Starting up your member nodes